pkarsy/CC1101_RF/README.md

 ### WARNING: If you are using the GDO0 pin on your project, as of 26/1/2024 there are incompatible changes
 See CHANGELOG
 Even if you are not using this feature it is recommended to use the updated library which has much better packet detection to avoid false packets.
-If you need the old behavior use the 0.7.4 revision.
+If you need the old behavior use the 0.7.4 branch.

  Some characteristics :